RenatoGeh/gospn/README.md

   go run main.go [-p] [-rseed] [-clusters] [-iterations] [-concurrents]
 Arguments:
   p           - is the partition in the interval (0, 1) to be used for
-                cross-validation.
-If p = 0, then run an image completion job instead of a classification job.
-If p = -1, then attempt to compile data (same as make data).
+                cross-vdalidation.
 If ommitted, p defaults to 0.7. rseed       - the seed to be used when choosing which instances to be used as train and which to be used as test set.
 If ommitted, rseed defaults to -1, which chooses a random seed according to the